kplimack/hostupgrade/README.md

 HOSTUPGRADE Cookbook
 =====
 <br />
 Basic cookbook for upgrading linux hosts.
 Check for updates and then perform an upgrade.
-Flag available to only run once.
+Flag available to only run once, the first time.

 >#### Supported Chef Versions
 >Chef 12 and below